xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 ### adding services

-More services can be added to monitor on the hosts by adding them into the centreon interface.
+More services can be monitored by adding them into the centreon interface.

 ![](325-add-services/00.png)
 ![](325-add-services/01.png)